RavelloH/PSGameSpider/README.md

 │   ├── ACA NEOGEO THE KING OF FIGHTERS '97.jpg
 │   ├── ACA NEOGEO THE KING OF FIGHTERS '98.jpg
 │   ├── ACA NEOGEO THE KING OF FIGHTERS '99.jpg
+│   ├── ACA NEOGEO THE KING OF FIGHTERS 2001.jpg
 │   ├── ACA NEOGEO THE LAST BLADE.jpg
 │   ├── ACA NEOGEO THE SUPER SPY.jpg
 │   ├── ACA NEOGEO THRASH RALLY.jpg